CREATING A VISUAL IP : BUILDING A WORLD

 When the team dives into detail, they truly do — perfecting every leaf of a plant, every corner, every bevel of a piece of furniture, and every texture, whether it’s stone, wood, or fabric.
 Even the smallest items — a pencil, a cup, a book — receive the same care and attention.

-I’m deeply detail-oriented, and I believe this is what makes the designs exceptional and helps the game stand out among others.
-I feel fortunate to work with such a talented team of artists who continually raise the bar, fine-tuning our visual language from the tiniest props and elements to the larger picture of the world itself.
+My team and I are deeply detail-oriented, and I believe this is what makes our designs exceptional and helps the game stand out among others.
+I feel fortunate to work with such a talented group of artists who continually raise the bar, fine-tuning our visual language from the tiniest props and elements to the larger picture of the world itself.

 TEAM